Hello, I'm Alex! I'm an undergraduate at Yale University studying Computer Science and Ethics, Politics, & Economics,

 and facilitate community, trust, and accountability.
 I'm interested in pursuing associate product management roles

 Want my resume as a PDF?

-Built digital solutions within agile team for NYC government agencies, connecting millions of New Yorkers to government services.
 Scoped and developed MVP for modular open-source translation pipeline for city agencies, integrating existing open-source translation management systems, designing data architecture (ERD), conducting user research, and demoing findings to key stakeholders such as the Mayor’s Office of Immigrant Affairs.
 Automated Adobe InDesign and Illustrator using ExtendScript to complete project mapping broadband access by congressional, state legislative, and city council district.
 Completed accessibility audit on CTO website based on WCAG guidelines.

 Promoted positive public health behavioral change in campus culture during the COVID-19 pandemic through the PHEP program.
-Held office hours and personally checked in with hundreds of students to discuss strategies for balancing physical and mental health.
+Held office hours and individually checked in with hundreds of students to discuss strategies for balancing physical and mental health.
 Communicated student concerns and policy guidelines to the Yale administration and student body.